 Endorsement and Dissemination of Revised National Wasting Management Guideline:

-Coordinate with provincial and national health departments for endorsement of developed guidelines.
+Coordinate with provincial and national health departments for endorsement of developed guidelines with support for WHO and sector partners.

 Outline the strategy for disseminating the guideline to a wider audience and specify the target audience and the channels to be used for dissemination.